docker/buildx/docs/reference/buildx_create.md

 #### `kubernetes` driver

-Uses a kubernetes pods.
+Uses Kubernetes pods.
 With this driver, you can spin up pods with defined BuildKit container image to build your images.

 Unlike `docker` driver, built images will not automatically appear in